goldengit/Kubernetes-Clusters/README.md

 * Then proceed with cloning this repo to all your nodes(including that which serve as your master) or copy the kube-stack.sh script to each machine and run from there ( ./kube-stack.sh )

-* You made need to run the script as root for option 3 (Install Kubeadm toolbox)
+* You may need to run the script as root for option 3 (Install Kubeadm toolbox)

 * Run through the script options and complete steps 1-3 on all hosts.
 Step 6 is to be run on the Master node only.
 It will output instructions for joining your nodes to it at the end.